What to do if your cat has hydronephrosis of the kidneys? Kidney diseases in cats and cats Multiple increase in the size of the kidneys in a cat

 Treatment

-1. First of all, treatment is aimed at identification and elimination of the underlying disease causing renal impairment (if, of course, this is possible).
+1. First of all, treatment is aimed at identification and elimination of the underlying disease, causing renal impairment (if, of course, this is possible).

 Kidney infections (such as pyelonephritis) are usually treated with a long course of antibiotics.

-(24 estimates, average: 4,71 out of 5)
+(24 ratings, average: 4,71 out of 5)

 Main reasons